Chihiro Onitsuka: 2007–2010: Las Vegas and Dorothy

 In April 2007, Onitsuka founded her individual production company Napoleon Records.
 In the following month, her comeback single "Everyhome" was released as the lead single from her fourth studio album Las Vegas.
 The album was released in October 2007 and reached number six on the Oricon Weekly Albums chart and number one on the G-Music East Asian Chart.
 The second single from the album, "Bokura Barairo no Hibi" peaked at number thirteen on the Oricon Weekly Singles chart.

 On April 26, 2008, she held her first solo show since "Unplugged '03" in 2003, entitled "Chihiro Onitsuka Concert Nine Dirts and Snow White Flickers" at Bunkamura Orchard Hall, Shibuya.
 "Hotaru", the lead single from Onitsuka's fifth studio album, Dorothy, was released on August 6, 2008, and reached number eleven on the Oricon Weekly Singles chart.
 The song served as the theme song to the Japanese film Last Game Saigo no Soukei Sen (2008).
 On September 26, 2008, she announced the cancellation of the scheduled "Chihiro Onitsuka Concert Tour 2008 'Vegas Code'" due to her poor physical condition.

 In September 2009, Onitsuka released her fifth studio album Dorothy.
 The album was preceded by four singles: "Hotaru", "X"/"Last Melody", "Kaerimichi o Nakushite", and "Kagerō", all of which entered within top 20 on the Oricon Weekly Singles chart.
-The album peaked at number ten in Japan, and number four on the G-Music East Asisn chart.
+The album peaked at number ten in Japan, and number four on the G-Music East Asian chart.

 In April 2010, the compilation album One of Pillars: Best of Chihiro Onitsuka 2000–2010 was released.
 Although the album is Onitsuka's third compilation release, it was the first compilation album which was released under her approval.
 The album was less of a commercial success than her previous albums, and only managed to peak at number thirteen on the Oricon Weekly Albums chart, selling approximately 16,000 copies.

 On August 18, 2010, it was reported that Onitsuka was a victim of domestic violence by her then-boyfriend.
 On September 17, the suspect, Yūsuke Komiya, was arrested.